 Another drawback of specifying the dimensions of a video is the black bars that display when the dimensions do not match the source aspect ratio.
 Black bars at the top and bottom of a video, called letterboxing, are common on videos with a widescreen (16:9) source that have been formatted to fit a 4:3 aspect ratio.
-With most web video players, you will see letterboxing when you increase the height of an embeded video without changing its width.
+With most web video players, you will see letterboxing when you increase the height of an embedded video without changing its width.
 The player adds these bars to prevent distortion of the video image.

 Black bars at each side of a video, called pillarboxing, are added to fit a 4:3 aspect ratio video in a 16:9 player.
 You will see pillarboxing in embeded video when you set a wider aspect ratio than the original (i.e. by increasing the width without adjusting the height accordingly).

 Black bars on all sides of a video are called windowboxing.
 This happens when the source video is pillarboxed to fit a 4:3 aspect ratio then played back at 16:9.